Categories

 4. Monitor your TLS logs:

-Ensuring TLS compliance in Office 365
+Ensuring TLS compliance in My Office 24/7

 Enable TLS encryption: